 - Carers of both adults and children in ‘transition’.

-However, the local authority only has to arrange an advocate if the person satisfies two conditions:
+The local authority must arrange an advocate if the person in question satisfies these further two conditions:

 - They are likely to have substantial difficulty being involved in the care and support process.

 - They do not have anyone else appropriate to support them – such as family, a carer or friend.

 If a person satisfies these conditions, they have a right to advocacy support no matter what their living situation is; whether they live at home, in a care home, in hospital or are in prison.